Theme

 Why readers may notice it

-LLaMA Factory matters because it tries to make model training and adaptation more approachable through a shared interface layer rather than leaving readers to assemble their own scripts, UI, and deployment path from scratch.
+LLaMA Factory is worth a source read because it tries to make model training and adaptation more approachable through a shared interface layer rather than leaving readers to assemble their own scripts, UI, and deployment path from scratch.

 What readers may want to know